 Families Empowered by Additional Teaching of Students (FEATS)

 FEATS is an after school tutoring program providing specialized instruction, healthy meals, and community engagement to students in Kindergarten through 5th grade.
-We currently have two FEATS programs; one at Ross Elementary and one at Williams Science and Fine Arts Magnet.
+We currently have two FEATS programs; one at Ross Elementary and one at State Street Elementary.
 Many of the students engaged in FEATS are considered to be at-risk, food insecure, academically challenged, or just need a safe place to go after school.

 Ross Elementary FEATS